karayabin/universe-snapshot/universe/Ling/Uni2/doc/api/Ling/Uni2/LocalServer/LocalServer/hasItem.md

 - dependencySystemName

     The name of the dependency system.
-See the @page(dependency system page) for more details.
+See the [dependency system page](https://github.com/lingtalfi/TheScientist/blob/master/universe-dependencies-2019.md) for more details.

 - packageSymbolicName